 The more evolutionists learn about life, the greater complexity they find.
 A century ago there were no sophisticated microscopes.
 Consequently, gigantic leaps from single- to multiple-cell organisms were grossly underestimated.
 Each type of cell in a multicellular organism has a unique job that is controlled by only part of the organism’s DNA.
 If that organism evolved, its delicate controls (directing which of the myriad of DNA instructions to follow, which to ignore, and when) must also have evolved.
 Had it not evolved perfectly the first time, that organism would have been diseased.
 If that first unique cell could not reproduce, the new function would disappear.
 If just one reproducing cell is out of control, the organism would have one type of cancer.

 Development of the computer has also given us a better appreciation of the brain’s intricate electronics, extreme miniaturization, and vast storage capabilities.
 The human eye, which Darwin admitted made him shudder, was only a single jump in complexity.
-[See Endnote 9b on page 55.]
+[See Endnote 9b on page 59.]
 We now know there are at least a dozen radically different kinds of eyes, each requiring similar jumps if evolution happened.
 Likewise, the literal leap we call “flight” must have evolved not once, but on at least four different occasions: for birds, some insects, mammals (bats), and reptiles (pterosaurs).
 Fireflies produce light without heat, a phenomenon called bioluminescence.
 Other species, including certain fish, crustaceans, squids, plants, bacteria, and fungi, also have lighting systems.
 Did all these remarkable capabilities evolve independently?

-Humans are only one of millions of different organisms.
+Humans are only one of millions of different types of organisms.
 To integrate all organisms into a living ecosystem requires stupendous design and balance.
 If evolution happened, time and natural processes alone must have maintained a livable environment for most forms of life as each new organism came into existence and proliferated.
 No global contaminants, plagues, predators, or famines could be allowed for billions of years.
 Imagine what would happen if a few organisms at the base of the food chain became extinct.

 Before 1977, it was thought that sunlight provided the energy for all life.
 We now know that some organisms, living at widely separated locations on the dark ocean floor, use only chemical and thermal energy.
 For one energy-conversion system to evolve into another would be like changing, by thousands of rare accidents, the wood-burning heating systems of widely separated homes to electricity—but slowly, one accident each year.
 The occupants would risk freezing every winter.
-How such a system could evolve on different ocean floors, without solar energy, and in a cold, diluting environment has yet to be explained.
+How such a system could evolve on different ocean floors, without solar energy, and in a cold, diluting environment, has yet to be explained.

 If evolution happened, many other giant leaps must also have occurred: the first photosynthesis, cold-blooded to warm-blooded animals, floating marine plants to vascular plants, placental mammals to marsupials, egg-laying animals to animals that bear live young, insect metamorphosis, the transition of mammals to the sea (whales, dolphins, porpoises, seals, sea lions, and manatees), the transition of reptiles to the sea (plesiosaurs, ichthyosaurs), and on and on.